-Wladyslaw Szpilman was a Jewish pianist living in Warsaw, Poland during WWII.
-He didn't know that his musical abilities would have a life-saving effect.
+Wladyslaw Szpilman was a Jewish pianist living in Warsaw, Poland during World War II.
+He didn't know that his musical abilities would save his own life.

-He went on to study at the Higher School of Music in Warsaw from 1926-1930, continuing his studies in Berlin until 1933, before returning to Warsaw once again to take lessons until 1935.
+He went on to study at the Higher School of Music in Warsaw from 1926 to 1930 and continued his studies in Berlin until 1933 before returning to Warsaw once again to take lessons until 1935.

 In 1935, Wladyslaw Szpilman became the house pianist for Polish State Radio in Warsaw, playing classical works and jazz.
-He played for the radio until Sep.
-1, 1939 – the day Germany invaded Poland during World War II.
+He played for the radio until September 1, 1939 – the day Germany invaded Poland and set in motion the European theater of World War II.

 There were still a few recreational facilities in the ghetto and while he was confined, Szpilman continued to play.
 In order to support his family, he worked as a pianist at a Café called Café Nowaczesna.

-The summer of 1942 was when large-scale deportations to the concentration and death camps began.
+The summer of 1942 was the start of large-scale deportations to the concentration and death camps.
 Though able to keep safe for a little while, eventually Szpilman and his family were ordered for deportation to Treblinka, an extermination camp in Poland.
 Built specifically for death, Treblinka was only second to Auschwitz in casualties.

-He hid in abandoned building around Warsaw until August of 1944, when he found an attic to hide in at 223 Niepoldleglosci, Warsaw, Poland.
-That was the address Captain Wilm Hosenfeld, a WWI iron cross first class for gallantry, and member of the Armed Forces of Nazi Germany found Szpilman.
+He hid in an abandoned building around Warsaw until August of 1944, when he found an attic to hide in at 223 Niepoldleglosci, Warsaw, Poland.
+That was the address Captain Wilm Hosenfeld — a World War I veteran decorated with the iron cross first class for gallantry and member of the Armed Forces of Nazi Germany — found Szpilman.

-Szpilman recounted his encounter with Hosenfeld in his memoir.
+Wladyslaw Szpilman recounted his encounter with Hosenfeld in his memoir, The Pianist: The Extraordinary True Story of One Man’s Survival in Warsaw.
 “I sat there groaning and gazing dully at the officer,” he said.

-Hosenfeld asked Szpilman what he did for a living, to which Szpilan replied that he was a pianist.
-Hosenfeld then brought Szpilman into the dining room of the house he was hiding in where there was a piano.
+Hosenfeld asked Szpilman what he did for a living, to which he replied that he was a pianist.
+Hosenfeld then brought Wladyslaw Szpilman into the dining room of the house where there was a piano.
 He demanded Szpilman play something.

 His fingers were stiff and covered with dirt.
 He was rusty from lack of practice.
 His nails were uncut.
 Nervously, Wladyslaw Szpilman brought his hands to the keys and began to play.